MeteoGroup/concourse-ci/README.md

 **Be aware that username and password will be echoed in the script output!**

-If _concourse web_ running behind a proxy and not reachable at the hosts root path you have to set the `CONCOURSE_URL` environment variable to the externally reachable URL of _concourse web_.
-In that case username and password have to be repeated in the authority part of that URL, otherwise the script will not be able to download the `fly` binary.
+If _concourse web_ running behind a proxy and is not reachable at the hosts root path you have to set the `CONCOURSE_URL` environment variable to the externally reachable URL of _concourse web_.
+In that case username and password have to be repeated in the authority part of that URL, otherwise the test script will not be able to download the `fly` binary.

 Connecting to custom host/port:
 ```bash